katherine-benjamin/topact-paper/README.md

 NOTE: This repository is currently being updated to reflect a new version of the manuscript and so details may be innacurate, incomplete, and inconsistent.

-This repository contains some of the code and data used for the preprint "Multiscale topology classifies and quantifies cell types in subcellular spatial transcriptomics".
-Please note that code requiring clinical data will be made available on publication.
+This repository contains code used for the experiments in the paper "Multiscale topology classifies cells in subcellular spatial transcriptomics".

 The Python package TopACT can be found separately: https://gitlab.com/kfbenjamin/topact.
 It requires Python (3.10.0 or newer).